aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 3. Insert the tree of DOM nodes into the `<body>` element.
 4. Perform [layout calculation and repaint](https://dev.to/gopal1996/understanding-reflow-and-repaint-in-the-browser-1jbg) the screen.

-This process is extremely computationally expensive and can cause render speeds to slow down signifcantly.
+This process is extremely computationally expensive and can cause render speeds to slow down significantly.

 ### Imperative UI